Technopig100/adklinux/README.md

-## ADK-Linux Iso builder
+## ADK-Linux Rolling Iso builder

-Adk-linux is a Arch-Linux based ISO created by Technopig a student of Erik Dubois.
+Adk-linux Rolling is a Arch-Linux based ISO created by Technopig a student of Erik Dubois.

 ## License